microsoft/azure-health-data-services-workshop/Challenge-04 - Query and Search FHIR/Readme.md

 In the example above, the query is for `Patient` Resource instances that were updated after October 1st, 2021 (`_lastUpdated=gt2021-10-01`) *and* whose `gender` Element value is `female` (`gender=female`).

-This method with `&` works as expected when the queried Elements are all single attributes (e.g., `gender`).
+This method with `&` works as expected when the queried Elements are all single-valued attributes (e.g., `gender`).
 But in situations where Resource attributes are defined across *pairs* of Elements, the `&` operator fails to distinguish which Elements are paired together vs which ones should be treated separately.

 For example, let's imagine we are searching for `Group` Resource instances with `characteristic=gender&value=mixed`.
-When we see the search results, we are surprised to find that the search has returned a `Group` instance with `"characteristic": "gender"` and `"value": "male"`.
+When we inspect the search results, we are surprised to find that the search has returned a `Group` instance with `"characteristic": "gender"` and `"value": "male"`.
 Taking a closer look, we find this was due to the `Group` instance having `"characteristic" : "gender"`, `"value": "male"` *and* `"characteristic": "age"`, `"value": "mixed"`.
-As it turns out, the `&` operator returned a positive match on `"characteristic": "gender"` and `"value": "mixed"` despite these Elements having no connection.
+As it turns out, the `&` operator returned a positive match on `"characteristic": "gender"` and `"value": "mixed"` despite these Elements having no connection with each other.

 To remedy this, some Resources are defined with composite search parameters, which make it possible to search for Element pairs as logically connected units.
 The example below demonstrates how to perform a composite search for `Group` Resource instances that contain `"characteristic-value" : "gender"` and `"value": "mixed"` as paired Elements.
 Note the use of the `$` operator to specify the value of the paired search parameter.